saket-kr-jha/to_do_List/README.md

 Run the app:

 We encourage contributions to improve this app.
 Feel free to fork the repository, make changes, and create pull requests.

+Additional Notes:

+This README provides a general structure.
+You can adjust it to fit your specific project details.
+Consider adding screenshots or a GIF demonstrating the app's functionality.
+If your app uses external libraries, mention them in the "Getting Started" section and include installation instructions.
+Provide clear explanations in your JavaScript code for better understanding.
+By following these guidelines, you'll create an informative and engaging README.md that effectively represents your JavaScript Todo App on GitHub.